 AC: And I think that is really important to frame in light of the discussion.
 I think we also need to question the use of water for other purposes.
 So not in isolation, but to remember commercial extraction of water and resource extractive activities that are so dependent on water that are threatening freshwater resources within many of the countries that have been named, including Canada.
 So how we are thinking about this human right to water in relation to other asserted rights of water I think is absolutely key.
 And I think of the context in Northern Manitoba, where we have significant hydroelectric development and water is really seen as a renewable resource or green energy, but the physical impacts on water and lands and the social impacts on people within those regions are still significant.
 So even in those spaces where drinking water hasn’t been threatened and the human right to water per se, as clean drinking water and water for sanitation isn’t directly threatened, we have other major issues that are connected to those within a concept of true generations that is relatively close.

 So remembering that we shouldn’t think in isolation, and often when I’m speaking to this issue I say, this human right to water [is] important, but imagine ourselves in this tiny bubble with clean drinking water that has been treated when everything around us is suffering because it doesn’t have the ability to have access to clean water.
-So that means our food sources are compromised, it means that our relationships with other beings that are part of the creation around us are compromised, that we actually have no place to live, but will be sipping our clean drinking water inside of our notional bubble of our aspirational human right to water.
-I think it’s really important to bring all those other pieces into [the] dialogue because the highest use of fresh water in Canada is actually for resource extractive activities in some regions.
+So that means our food sources are compromised, it means that our relationships with other beings that are part of the creation around us are compromised, that we actually have no place to live, but will be sipping our clean drinking water inside of our national bubble of our aspirational human right to water.
+I think it’s really important to bring all those other pieces into [the] dialogue because the highest use of freshwater in Canada is actually for resource extractive activities in some regions.
 So thinking about it in terms of competing values and how we are actually using and allocating water, and who pays for water, if we are thinking about it in the context of cities and concerns of people and who has the privilege to pay for water and who is able to pay versus the larger issues of those remote regions where water is being accessed as a resource and how that impacts the larger freshwater picture across the world.

 MA: So when you say extractive activities are one of the primary users of freshwater are you talking about the oil industry?